TheIceCreamTroll/AutomaticDesktopRotation/README.md

 #### Windows

-There are two methods this script can use to rotate your monitor on Windows: The pywin32 Python module (this is used by default) and display64.exe.<br>
+There are two methods this script can use to rotate your monitor on Windows: The pywin32 Python module (this is used by default) and display64.exe.

-While they are functionally the same, I've noticed that if you rotate your monitor from 90 to 270 degrees using pywin32 without letting Windows rotate to 0 degrees partway through, the screen wouldn't rotate.
+While they are functionally the same, I've noticed that while using pywin32, if you rotate your monitor from 90 to 270 degrees without letting Windows rotate to 0 degrees partway through, the screen wouldn't rotate.
 Display64.exe does not have this issue.

 There may be other scenarios where one is better than the other, so give them both a try.